 Step One: Preheat the French Press

-Do this by pouring hot water into the brewing chamber, pushing down plunger into hot water, and then pour out the hot water.
+Do this by pouring hot water into the brewing chamber, pushing down the plunger into the hot water, and then pouring out the hot water.

 Step Two: Grind Coffee Beans